jrtabash/ishlang/README.md

 The language is still under development, but already supports a rich set of features, including branching, looping, functions, structs and lambdas.

-More details about the language available in docs/specification.txt
+More details about the language available in [docs/specification.txt](docs/specification.txt)

+List of todos available in [docs/todos.txt](docs/todos.txt)

 ## Example: Hello World Program
 (println "Hello World")